kkisiele/kkisiele.github.io/_posts/2023-02-22-leverage-lambda-syntax-for-cleaner-code.md

 }
 {% endhighlight %}
 ## Conclusion
+Was it worth the effort?
+Definitely.
+Let's recap the benefits.

-The `processMessage` method now expresses its intent much better by utilizing a declarative approach and high-level code.
-Details regarding the retry logic are placed in its own method, which, thanks to good naming, precisely describes its purpose.
+The `processMessage` method now expresses the intent much clearly by utilizing a declarative approach with a high-level code.
+Details regarding the retry logic are placed in its own method, which, thanks to good naming, precisely describes the method's purpose.
 The lambda syntax separates the retry logic and database operation and enables the reuse of the retry feature.